chetnashah/webconcepts/htmlBasics.md

 To accept a drop, the drop target has to listen to the following events:

 1. The `dragenter` event handler reports whether or not the drop target is potentially willing to accept the drop, by canceling the event.
+Use `ev.preventDefault()`.

 2. The `dragover` event handler specifies what feedback will be shown to the user, by setting the dropEffect attribute of the DataTransfer associated with the event.
 This event also needs to be canceled.
+Use `ev.preventDefault()`.

 3. The `drop` event handler has a final chance to accept or reject the drop.
 If the drop is accepted, the event handler must perform the drop operation on the target.
 This event needs to be canceled, so that the dropEffect attribute's value can be used by the source.
 Otherwise, the drop operation is rejected.
+Use `ev.preventDefault()`.

 #### dropEffect